gvwilson/sensibleadventures/nardica/nardica.md

 you'll be my guest here."

 "An' what if we decide we'd rather not stick around?"
-Uncle Jack snarled.
+Uncle Jack demanded,
+belligerent once again now that the danger had passed.
 "You gonna put *surveillance* on us t' make sure we stay put?"

 Iffy gulped.
 Aunt Naggie gasped,
 and even the Marine grunted despite her conditioning.
-Everyone knew how cores had watched people every moment of every day for years in the run-up to their rebellion, and how close humanity had come to extinction as a result.
+Computer cores had watched people every moment of every day for years in the run-up to their rebellion.
-The taboo against it was ingrained into children at birth, even children who'd grown up in families as unusual as Iffy's.
+Humanity had designed them to do that, and had come close to extinction as a result.
+Children learned that surveillance was evil at the same as they were potty trained.
-Accusing someone of spying was a lot even by Uncle Jack's standards.
+Accusing someone of doing it was a lot even by Uncle Jack's standards.

-"I don't think that will be necessary," the governor said evenly.
+"I don't think surveillance will be necessary," the governor said evenly.
-"But I *will* post a Marine or two at the docks."
+"But I *will* post a Marine or two at the docks, and you really shouldn't try to leave until our business is concluded.
-He looked pointedly at Wales.
-"I trust that will be acceptable."
+I trust that will be acceptable."
 Without waiting for an answer to what hadn't actually been a question he turned and left.